seanpmaxwell/Trool/README.md

 ## Requirements
 - Spreadsheet must be exported as a .csv before usage.
 - Can be used directly with NodeJS/JavaScript but documentation is in TypeScript.
-- Facts and imports from code must be JavaScript instance-objects.

 ## Screenshot